quinnanya/litlab.stanford.edu/src/projects/multilingual-fanfic.md

 start_date: 2019-01-15
 end_date:
 shortdesc: |
-  Even with same point of departure, fan fiction responses to that material diverge in ways that are shaped by shaped by language and culture.
-longdesc: |
+  Examining the reflection of linguistic and cultural differences in fan fiction

 ---